codacy/codacy-eslint/docs/description/ember_no-unused-services.md

 - A mixin or parent class that the current class extends from
 - A child class that extends from the current class

 Given these significant limitations, the rule is not currently recommended for production usage, but some may find it useful to experiment with.
+The rule will not be added to the `recommended` configuration unless the limitations can be addressed.

 ## Examples